Coins of Constantius Gallus,

 total 190 79 60 242 789

 Every column is biased.
-Acsearch has auction coins and coins at auction are selected to be better coins for condition or type.
+Acsearch has auction coins and coins at auction are often selected to be better coins for condition or type.
 That column overemphasizes the rare types.
 However, at least those coins sold.
 The coins we see on current eBay and fixed-price sites are coins that have not sold.
 The vast majority are overpriced and will not sell at those prices.
 They get relisted on eBay or just sit there on vcoins or MA-Shops for a very long time and remain there for you and me to count whenever we look.
 It is likely that the unseen types are actually more available than the eBay and fixed-price numbers above suggest, but are sold more rapidly and are less likely to remain there on any particular day we look.
 Remember that the majority of collectors don't want more than one Gallus and one nice soldier-spearing-fallen-horseman will suffice.
 That implies two things.
 One, the demand for other scarcer types with consequent premiums is low and, two, there are many lousy soldier-spearing-fallen-horseman that will remain unsold (forever, at those prices).

 Conclusion.
 By far the most common AE type for Constantius Gallus is soldier-spearing-fallen-horseman.
 It comes in sizes from 23-24 mm down to c.
-17 mm.
+16 mm.

 References: The essential reference work is Roman Imperial Coinage, volume VIII, by J. P. C. Kent.